soobinrho/BeeMovr/README.md

 BeeMovr utilizes real-time precipitation, maximum temperature, and minimum temperature data from Open Meteo API to calculate prediction of the maximum possible honey yield value of any given coordinates on a map based on [Hayes Kent Grogan's paper](https://etd.auburn.edu/bitstream/handle/10415/7108/Hayes%20Grogan.pdf).
 Our project seeks to provide beekeepers with better information about ideal pollinator conditions near them in order to increase colony survival rates and reduce uncertainty.
 We focused on researching the most accurate model possible and we now use a linear regression model with the factors of precipitation, maximum temperature, and minimum temperature.
-Further, we plan to use IBM watsonx.data to pull combined data from USDA (U.S. Department of Agriculture) and NASS (National Agricultural Statistics Service) for improved prediction models.
+Further, we plan to use watsonx.data to pull combined data from USDA (U.S. Department of Agriculture) and NASS (National Agricultural Statistics Service) for improved prediction models.

 We're also trying to increase prediction accuracy by utilizing colony-specific demographic data in our prediction model, as colony demographic data such as the age of the queen were found to be statistically significant, as reported in Grogan's 2020 paper.
 In our predictive model API endpoints, we currently rely on Next.js built-in request memorization caching to avoid duplicate API calls.
 This process is fairly efficient.
 However, we believe the data fetching process can be improved by implementing IBM Cloud PostgresSQL to cache and store all precipitation & temperature requests `{ key: latLng, values: [precipitation, maxTemp, minTemp] }`.
-These data, in turn, will be used in conjunction with IBM watsonx.data to improve our prediction models, which we will host at [beemovr.com/watsonx](https://beemovr.com/watsonx)
+These data, in turn, will be used in conjunction with watsonx.ai to improve our prediction models, which we will host at [beemovr.com/watsonx](https://beemovr.com/watsonx)

 We envision BeeMovr to become the de-facto map for helping beekeepers make an informed decision about what's best for their bees.
 We aim to create _the_ beekeeper's map, the first feature of which is maximum potential honey yield prediction, but as we iterate with our beekeepers, we'll listen to what their (and their bees') needs are, and we'll incrementally add those features.